eunomie/docker-runx/README.md

       - name: OPTION_NAME # Name of the option.
 Also used in the local override or with `--opt` flag.
         desc: DESCRIPTION # Description, rendered in the documentation of the action.
         prompt: PROMPT # A specific prompt to ask the user for the value.
+        no-prompt: true|false # If set to true, the option will not be prompted to the user.
         required: true|false # If required, an empty value will not be accepted.
         values: # A list of possible values for the option.
 If set, a select will be displayed to the user.
           - VALUE